tendermint/tendermint/docs/rfc/rfc-026-p2p-bad-peers-checktx.md

 - If we want to keep track of when peers sent us a traansaction and punish them only if the misbehaviour happens frequently enough, this approach makes it hard to keep track of when exactly was a transaction submitted.

-However, this would avoid adding new logic to the mempool caching mechanism and keeping additional information about transaction validity.
+On the plus side this would avoid adding new logic to the mempool caching mechanism and keeping additional information about transaction validity.

+Transactions that became invalid on recheck should not be cause for peer banning as they have not been gossiped as invalid transactions.

 #### `PreCheck` and`PostCheck`